zn-ohee/ipl-player-database/README.md

 # IPL Player Database

 **IPL Player Database** is a JavaFX-based desktop application designed to help IPL club managers manage their players efficiently.
-It allows clubs to search for players, view statistics, and conduct player transfers using networking, all through an intuitive and responsive UI.
+It allows clubs to search for players, view statistics, and conduct player transfers using networking, all through a clean and intuitive UI.
 ##
 ## 🌟 Features